Lata8888/Fake_News_Prediction/README.md

 # Fake_News_Prediction (Machine Learning)
-Here , we are using logistic repression model for binary classification of news into fake or real .
-So , in output if we get 0 then it is real news or else 1 is for fake news.
+In this project, we employ a Logistic Regression model for the binary classification of news articles into two categories: real or fake.
+In the output, a value of 0 indicates real news, while a value of 1 signifies fake news.